Djolee00/Covid_Server/README.md

 # Vaccination monitoring system - SERVER

 This is a server side for console application with client/server architecture.
 It can communicate and deal with multiple users at the same time.
 Depending on the choices entered by client, it shows different menus and takes various actions.
-Evry time the server is started, server connects to hosted MySQL database.
+Eevry time the server is started, server connects to hosted MySQL database.

 ## Features